yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/Questions/React.md

 ### **Why Recommend To Use Functional Components + Hook Instead Of Using Class Components?**
-> - Functional component are much easier to read and test.
+> - Functional component are much easier to read and test
-> - Preventing using complicated lifecycle.
+> - Preventing using complicated lifecycle

 <br/>